apache/dubbo-website/content/en/blog/news/dubbo-registry-nacos-integration.md

 </dependencies>
 ```
-When you add dubbo-registry-nacos to your project, you don't need to programmatically implement the service discovery and registration logic, the actual implementation is provided by the third-party package, and then to configure the Naocs registry.
+Once you add dubbo-registry-nacos to your project, you won't need to programmatically implement service discovery and registration logic, as the actual implementation is provided by the third-party package.
+Next, configure the Nacos registry.

 ## Configure the Registry
-Assuming your Dubbo application is assembled by the Spring Framework, there are two configuration options: Dubbo Spring externalization configuration and Spring XML configuration files, I strongly recommend the former.
+Assuming your Dubbo application is assembled with the Spring Framework, there are two configuration options: Dubbo Spring externalization configuration and Spring XML configuration files; I strongly recommend the former.

 ## Dubbo Spring Externalization Configuration
-Dubbo Spring externalization configuration is a new feature introduced by Dubbo 2.5.8, which automatically generates and binds Dubbo configuration Bean through the Spring Environment property, simplifying configuration and lowering the threshold for microservice development.
+Dubbo Spring externalization configuration is a new feature introduced in Dubbo 2.5.8, automatically generating and binding Dubbo configuration Bean through the Spring Environment property, simplifying configuration and lowering the threshold for microservice development.

-Assume your Dubbo application uses Zookeeper as the registry and its server IP address is 10.20.153.10, the registered address is also stored in the dubbo-config.properties file as a Dubbo externalization configuration attribute, as shown below:
+Assuming your Dubbo application uses Zookeeper as the registry with server IP 10.20.153.10, the registered address is stored in the dubbo-config.properties file as a Dubbo externalization configuration attribute, as shown below:

 ```properties
 ## application